YichaoOU/easy_prime/docs/content/AWS.rst

 Easy-Prime is a machine learning based tool for prime editing gRNA (pegRNA) design.
 Please input your desire edits in VCF format or FASTA format and click start.
 Additionally, you can play with the pegRNA/ngRNA searching parameters.
 Outputs include a bed-like table and genome-browser visualization.

 This web server is based on Dash.
-URL is: http://easy-prime-test-dev.us-west-2.elasticbeanstalk.com/
+URL is: http://easy-prime.cc/

-Currently it only supports hg19.
+.. note:: Currently, this web portal only supports hg19.

 Get Started